tenable/terrascan/kustomize/README.md

 ## INSTALLING TERRASCAN IN A KUBERNETES CLUSTER USING KUSTOMIZE

 This guide will help you install terrascan server inside your kubernetes cluster, as per your specific use case.
-We have covered four use cases in the sections below:
+We have covered four use cases in the sections below.
+Follow the specific section as per your use case.

   ##### Deploying Terrascan Server
   Terrascan operating in http server mode.